MathesCy/Validere/README.md

 ## Background

-The primary dataset analyzed in this report contains a summary of pipeline accidents reported in the United States spanning from January 2010 to Present Day.
-Before
+The primary dataset used in this report contains a summary of pipeline accidents recorded in the United States spanning from January 2010 to Present Day.
+Before any kind of analysis can be performed, the limitations of this data, and the circumstances under which it was collected must first be understood.
+The data sourced from the PHMSA specifically details the incidents reported on Hazardous Liquid or CO2 pipeline systems, this is a broader categorization for pipeline systems carrying any of the following commodities.

+1) Biofuel/Alternative Fuel (Including Ethanol Blends)
+2) CO2
+3) Crude Oil
+4) HVL
+5) Refined/Petroluem Products